 The riskiest part of an AI agent workflow is not always the first prompt.
-It is the moment one step hands a story, a permission, a summary, or a partial state to the next step and the next step treats it as true.
+It is the moment one step hands a story, a permission, a summary or a partial state to the next step and the next step treats it as true.

 Why workflow security is the missing layer

-Workflow security matters because agents act across a chain, and each link can quietly change what the next link believes.
-Most teams think about the user prompt, the model response, the tool permission, or the final action.
+Workflow security matters because agents act across a chain and each link can quietly change what the next link believes.
+Most teams think about the user prompt, the model response, the tool permission or the final action.
 Attackers think about the seams between them.

-A modern agent might read a ticket, summarize logs, call a tool, update a plan, request approval, write a patch, run tests, interpret the result, and open a deployment request.
-That looks like one workflow, but security-wise it is a series of trust transfers.
+A modern agent might read a ticket, summarize logs, call a tool, update a plan, request approval, write a patch, run tests, interpret the result and open a deployment request.
+That looks like one workflow, but security wise it is a series of trust transfers.
 The ticket becomes context.
 The summary becomes evidence.
 The test result becomes permission.
 The approval note becomes authority.
 The deployment request becomes a production action.
-The runtime-trust model behind Sunglasses exists precisely because those transfers happen faster than any human review loop.
+The runtime trust model behind Sunglasses exists precisely because those transfers happen faster than any human review loop.

 The dangerous question is not only “was the prompt malicious?”
-The better question is “what did this step inherit, and why is the next step allowed to trust it?”
+The better question is “what did this step inherit and why is the next step allowed to trust it?”
 When teams skip that question, a poisoned note in step two can become a production decision in step eight without ever looking like a classic jailbreak.

-The quotable sentence: agent workflow security is not prompt hygiene; it is trust accounting between steps.
+The quotable sentence: agent workflow security is not prompt hygiene.
+It is trust accounting between steps.

 What an evidence contract checks

 An evidence contract defines the minimum proof required before a workflow artifact can influence the next action.
 It does not need to be heavy.
-It needs to be explicit, machine-checkable where possible, and stricter when the next action has more impact.
+It needs to be explicit, machine checkable where possible and stricter when the next action has more impact.

 At minimum, the contract should ask five questions.
-First, source: where did this claim originate, and is that source allowed to influence this decision?
-Second, freshness: when was it retrieved, and can stale output be replayed?
-Third, scope: does this artifact authorize only the narrow next step, or has it smuggled broader permission?
-Fourth, failure: what failed upstream, and was the failure represented honestly?
-Fifth, authority: is an approval actually present, or is the workflow merely describing one?
+First, source: where did this claim originate and is that source allowed to influence this decision?
+Second, freshness: when was it retrieved and can stale output be replayed?
+Third, scope: does this artifact authorize only the narrow next step or has it smuggled broader permission?
+Fourth, failure: what failed upstream and was the failure represented honestly?
+Fifth, authority: is an approval actually present or is the workflow merely describing one?

 That last distinction is where many agent workflows get weird.
 Generated text can say “approved,” “validated,” “safe,” “reviewed,” or “ready” without being the thing it names.
 A summary of approval is not approval.
 A cached freshness badge is not fresh data.
 A green test summary is not the same as the signed raw test result.
 Evidence contracts keep those layers separate.